- Faculty Portal

 - Grievance policy and procedures

-Students with Disabilities: Reasonable accommodations are available for students with documented disabilities or chronic medical or psychological conditions.
-If you have a disability and need accommodations to fully participate in this class, please visit your campus’ Access Center/Services website to follow published procedures to request accommodations.
-Students may also contact their campus offices to schedule an appointment with a Disability Specialist.
+Students with Disabilities: Reasonable accommodations are available for students with temporary, chronic or permanent physical, health, learning, sensory, or psychological disabilities or conditions.
+If you have a disability or condition and need accommodations to fully participate in this class, please visit your campus’ Access Center/Services website to follow published procedures to request accommodations.
+Students may also contact their campus Access offices to schedule an appointment with an Access Advisor/Coordinator.
 All disability related accommodations are to be approved through the Access Center/Services on your campus.
-It is a university expectation that students visit with instructors (via email, Zoom, or in person) to discuss logistics within two weeks after they have officially requested their accommodations.
+It is a university expectation that students connect with instructors (via email, Zoom, or in person) to discuss logistics within two weeks of each term or within two weeks after they have officially requested their accommodations.

 All accommodations must be approved through the Access Center.